 - Escape from the Planet of the Apes uses this as a metaphor for Time Travel: A painting that contains an infinite regress of images including the painter himself.

-- In The Hobbit, after Gandalf is beaten by the Necromancer a.k.a.
+- In The Desolation of Smaug, after Gandalf is beaten by the Necromancer a.k.a.
 Sauron, the Necromancer appears as the Eye of Sauron with the pupil in the shape of his humanoid form, itself with a single flaming eye, repeating infinitely from within.

-- Later used to represent Sauron's battle of wills against Galadriel in the third film, with the camera at first zooming further and further into the image; as Galadriel gains the upper hand, the constant zoom slows, then begins receding.
+- Later used to represent Sauron's battle of wills against Galadriel in The Battle of the Five Armies, with the camera at first zooming further and further into the image; as Galadriel gains the upper hand, the constant zoom slows, then begins receding.

 - Dep.
 Chief Hardy in 22 Jump Street has a photo hanging on the wall behind his desk—of him sitting at his desk, in the exact same position he's in when the camera catches the photo.